jenkinka/block/writeup/writeup.md

 Project 3
 =========
-TODO: our names here.
+Jordan Bayles
+Corey Eckelman
+Kai Jenkins-Rathburn
+Jennifer Wolfe

 Plan
 ----
--We based our code off of ...
+-We based our code off of the sbull.c driver from Linux Driver Development 3rd Edition.
 -- Felt this was a good jumping off point
--- also felt that ...
+-- also good introduction to how it works
--added in crypto stuff
--talk about advantages
--talk about dis-ad..
+-- the necessary changes between 2.6 and 3.04, as well as the -- changes involved in impl crypto would present a challenge.
+- We implemented crypto using the ..
+-Divided work evenly, between test writing, writeup and coding.
+--Formulated plan.

 Implementation
 --------------
--implemented as a kernel module
--registers itself as a block device, adds it as a disk using add_disk().
+ The driver itself is implemented as a kernel module.
+It register itself as a block device, adding itself
--special module parameters, including stuff for sectors, private key etc

--creates a block_device_operations struct
-- n functions:
-- list
+ In each devices setup function it adds itself as a disk.
+ It stores
+ some specific module parameters including the amount of devices to store and the request mode.

+ The block_device_operations struct implements .getgeo, as well as many operations related to acquiring handles or changing media in the drive.

 ***Ramdisk Implementation***
 The driver exposes itself as a block device, which reads and